Stackato-Apps/phpbb3/README.md

         stackato push -n

 4. Navigate to the application URL and complete the setup process.
-The MySQL credentials should shown beside the text fields.
+The MySQL credentials should be shown beside the text fields.
 5. Complete the installation and remove the install directory.

-        stackato ssh <app-name>
+        stackato ssh -a phpbb3 "rm -rf phpBB/install"
-        rm -rf phpBB/install

 ## COMMUNITY